 Taking epilepsy medicines regularly, as prescribed by the doctor, will help to keep a steady level of the medicine in your blood.
 Several studies have shown that missing a dose of your epilepsy medicine increases the risk of you having a seizure.

 It’s not known exactly why stress might trigger seizures.
 But many people with epilepsy say that if they are feeling stressed, they are more likely to have a seizure.
 For some people, feeling stressed can lead to other things, such as changing sleeping or eating habits, drinking more alcohol, and feeling anxious or depressed.
 All of these can also increase your risk of having a seizure.

 Epilepsy Action has more information about stress.

 Drinking more than modest amounts of alcohol in 24 hours can increase the risk of having seizures.
 After heavy drinking, the risk is highest when the alcohol is leaving your body.
-This risk is highest between 6 and 48 hours after you’ve stopped drinking.
+This risk is usually between 6 and 48 hours after you’ve stopped drinking.